open-telemetry/opentelemetry-java-instrumentation/docs/supported-libraries.md

 ## Application Servers

-These are the application servers that the OpenTelemetry Javaagent is tested against:
+These are the application servers that the smoke tests are run against:

 | Application server                                                                        | Version                     | JVM               | OS                             |
 | ----------------------------------------------------------------------------------------- | --------------------------- | ----------------- | ------------------------------ |